 Most viruses are very tricky to remove, especially when they cut off your internet access.
 Sometimes you do have to go into the registry to remove some of the blockages that viruses cause.
 Without the proper knowledge of the registry, removing files can permanently damage or destroy an operating system.

 For any other questions about how to remove viruses, please feel free to call us and we will walk you through the best way to remove them.
 In the meantime, here are some software downloads for you to take care of your computer:

 Why regular computer maintenance is important!

-Many people don’t realize it, but computers are just like cars: you either maintain them regularly, or they can break down in the most inopportune times.
-Computers are complex electrical systems, and therefore require specialized care.
+Many people don’t realize it, but computers are just like cars: you either maintain them regularly, or they can break down at the most inopportune times.
+Computers are complex electrical systems and therefore require specialized care.

-Here’s a list of a few computer maintenance items that I recommend performing on a regular basis:
+Here’s a list of a few computer maintenance items that we recommend performing regularly:

 - Antivirus Scans